egenerse/master-thesis/content/introduction.typ

   Introduce the topic of your thesis, e.g. with a little historical overview.
 ]

-Designing and understanding software systems is essential for both effective education and addressing real-world technological challenges.
-UML diagram tools help developers and students plan, explain, and improve complex systems.
-One such tool is Apollon, an open-source UML editor integrated into Artemis, a platform used in programming courses for interactive learning and automatic assessment.
-Apollon allows students to create and edit diagrams, helping them understand software design and communicate their ideas more clearly.
+Designing and understanding software systems supports both education and the development of real-world solutions.
+UML tools help students and developers structure, explain, and refine complex systems.
+Apollon offers an open-source UML diagram editor that enables users to model systems clearly and effectively.
+Students and instructors actively use Apollon within Artemis—a learning platform that delivers interactive education on programming exercises, quizzes, modeling tasks, and more.

-Although Apollon is helpful, it has several technical and usability issues.
-The current code is based on an outdated React structure using class components, Redux, and Redux Saga, making the application hard to maintain and update.
-The user interface is sometimes confusing and hides important features, reducing its efficiency and making the learning curve steeper for students.

-The mobile experience introduces further limitations.
-The only native mobile support was an iOS app, which suffered from rendering issues when moving elements.
-There was no native Android application, and the mobile browser version lacked proper support for touch interactions, making it impractical to use on phones and tablets—greatly limiting accessibility for many users.

-These issues prompted a deep re-evaluation of Apollon’s architecture.
-Initially, small refactors were attempted to improve the existing codebase: fixing bugs, updating components, and replacing deprecated libraries.
-This began with converting the standalone web app from class-based React to modern functional components and React Hooks.
-Legacy Redux and side-effect handling patterns like Redux Observable were replaced with Redux Toolkit for clearer and more maintainable state logic.
-During this process, many persistent bugs were resolved.

-However, the underlying structure—especially in the core diagram library—remained highly complex and reliant on outdated concepts.
-This raised a critical question: should we continue patching the system or rewrite it from scratch?

-To answer this, we conducted several proof-of-concept (POC) experiments using both Angular and modern React.
-These explored interaction patterns like sidebar integration, draggable elements, and mobile responsiveness.
-Capacitor was also tested at this stage, confirming that we could generate native mobile apps from the new React codebase while maintaining a shared source.
-After evaluating the results, we chose to adopt React Flow, a flexible diagramming library that allows for custom nodes, edges, and infinite canvas features.
-It also provides a modern API with powerful event callbacks such as onNodesChange, onEdgesChange, and onNodeClick, which simplified development significantly.

-Following these successful trials, we began reengineering Apollon around React Flow and modern React architecture.
-This included custom node and edge logic, better layout systems, improved drag-and-drop usability, and full support for web and mobile platforms using Capacitor.
-The result is a more robust, extensible, and maintainable application that is prepared to meet the evolving needs of both students and developers.

-By improving Apollon’s design, interaction, and mobile support, this work helps students create diagrams more easily and prepares them to work on real-world software projects that require clear system design and collaboration.
+Apollon, however, includes several limitations.
+Its codebase relies on outdated React class components, which complicates maintenance and feature development.
+The interface hides key functionalities and creates a steep learning curve for new users.
+Mobile support remains limited.
+The old iOS app contained rendering bugs and lacked proper touch handling.
+No native Android app existed, and the mobile browser version failed to support intuitive interactions.

+We initially tried to improve the current iOS repository and standalone application through incremental updates and bug fixes.
+However, these patches exposed deeper architectural issues that made sustainable improvements difficult.
+Instead of continuing with bugfixes and updates, we decided to reengineer Apollon entirely.
+To guide this process, we conducted a series of experiments to evaluate modern libraries and frameworks that could better support our goals.

-This thesis documents that transformation—from identifying limitations in the original tool to designing, developing, and integrating a fully modernized version of Apollon for broader and more effective use.
+This thesis documents that whole process of identifying limitations in the previous tool, designing the Apollon Reengineering library, developing, and integrating it with Artemis.

 == Problem